bogzbonny/yeehaw/_TODO.md

         grad-colours and positions(DynVal?!) (need multiple positions for rainbows).
      - after the final position is reached (and before the final position if there is an offset) repeat the pattern
+   - AT THE SAME TIME: maybe the enum of colour could just have a "Transparent" colour - then remove the transparent bool from DrawCh

 10. When the keyboard is matching an event combo provided to it, it should be recording a partial match (and a suggested maximum wait time to recheck for